FelixYuHengYang/CEE4530/Final Project/Group_5_Final_Project.md

 The methods will be divided into experimental apparatus, pump, stock solution, sand column, and ProCoDA.

 ###Experimental apparatus
 The primary goal of the experiment was to measure breakthrough time while changing parameters of the experiment.
 This meant that ProCoDA had to have two turbidimeters as inputs, one at the influent and one at the effluent.
 Before entering the influent turbidimeter, the stock tank, containing coagulant, humic acid, and clay, and a tap water source, was pumped in the flocculator where it mixed.
 Then, after going through the input turbidimeter, it entered through the top of the sand column, exiting out the bottom, and into the effluent turbidimeter, and finally into the drain.
+This can be better visualized in the two figures below.

 <p align="center">
   <img src="https://raw.githubusercontent.com/FelixYuHengYang/CEE4530/master/Final%20Project/Images/Diagram_of_setup.png" alt="PH vs Dimensionless Hydraulic Residence Time"/>